The Core Curriculum

 Highway/Heavy-Civil works

 This track benefits students interested in careers in the transportation and highway/heavy-civil works project area by tailoring the elective offerings toward civil engineering construction.
-It comprises 16 credits, including Transportation Engineering, Surveying, Highway Design, Construction Accounting, and Materials and Structures.
-Note that some classes are offered only during the daytime.
+It comprises a 2 credit foundation course, 11 required credits, including Transportation Engineering, Surveying, Construction Accounting, and Materials and Structures, and 14 elective credits.

 Highway Heavy and Civil Works Coursework